Faculties and Schools

 Courses offered across the Faculty can be found within these subject areas:

-The Faculty of Science and Engineering comprises the following Schools:
+The Faculty of Science and Engineering comprises the following Schools and Departments:

 The Faculty of Humanities is made up of five academic Schools: